ytakefuji/mediapipe_pose/README.md

 # mediapipe_pose
-Two programs (pose.py and posexy.py) are disclosed.
+Three programs (pose.py, posexy.py, and fposeservo.py) are disclosed.

 In order to run the programs, you should install mediapipe by: